-Dominican’s OTD program educates students to become resilient occupational therapy practitioners who use occupation to advance the health and well-being of themselves, individuals, communities and populations through a culture of mentorship and collegiality.
+Dominican’s OTD program educates students from diverse backgrounds to become resilient occupational therapists who use occupation to advance the health and well-being of themselves, individuals, communities and populations.
 OTD students are co-creators of knowledge through active and experiential learning and embody the Dominican values of study, reflection, community, and service.

 - Three-year (nine semester) entry-level professional/clinical doctoral program

 - Faculty with extensive clinical and scholarly experience

 - A strong community engagement focus with consideration of cultural, social and political contexts of occupational therapy